 In the mid 1860s, Navajo traditional clothing gave way to velveteen.
 The women began to wear velveteen dresses (or skirts and blouses) in lieu of deerhide or woven dresses called “blanket dresses”, which were fashioned by connecting two woven panels at the shoulders and lacing up the sides.
-The men replaced deerhide or woven … Continue reading Tuesday Trivia: Navajo Clothing
+The men replaced deerhide or woven leggings … Continue reading Native American Trivia: Navajo Clothing

-Saint Patrick's birth name was Maewyn Succat.
-He took the name of Patrick when he became ordained.
+Saint Patrick's was born in Old Kilpatrick, Scotland, and his birth name was Maewyn Succat.
+He took the name of Patrick when he was ordained a priest.
 Happy Paddy's Day!

-Today's trivia concerns some new words I've learned during my research, as well as one that's often misunderstood.
+Today's post includes some new words I've learned during my research, as well as one that's often misunderstood.
 Your mission, should you choose to accept it, is to match the words A through D to definitions 1 through 4: A. Porter B. Hogan C. Laager D. Kiva 1.
-A camp defended by a circular formation … Continue reading Tuesday Trivia: What’s in a Name?
+A camp defended by a circular formation … Continue reading What’s in a Name?

 Today’s trivia is a little nugget about the FAST GUN.
 In spite of what we’ve seen in TV or movie Westerns, gunslingers in the Old West were few and far between.
 And even fewer of them were cowboys.
 Most cowboys did carry a pistol or two, as well as a rifle.
 But a cowboy’s main … Continue reading Western Trivia: The Fast Gun